kailermai/portfolio/content/3 -The Odin Project/index.md

 ---
 The Odin Project is a free open source coding curriculum that teaches web development using HTML, CSS and JavaScript.
 This course has equipped me with the necessary skills to create these projects despite having no prior experience in web development.

-Click [3.1 - Projects](3.1%20-%20Projects.md)to view my projects done while taking this course!
+Click [3.1 - Projects](3.1%20-%20Projects.md) to view my projects done while taking this course!